zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The group does not exist
-2. The caller does not have necessary permissions to add assignments
+2. The caller does not have an enabling assignment to add assignments
 3. Invalid assignment due to mixed Jurisdictions
 4. Invalid assignment due to Organization Jurisdiction restriction.
 Assignment with Organization jurisdiction can only be in one group.
 5. Invalid template